nickmckay/nuspectral/README.md

 Credit for compiling the C portion of the code goes to Matthew Graham (<mjg@caltech.edu>).
 Wrappers have been developed for spectral analysis by Feng Zhu and Julien Emile-Geay (<julieneg@usc.edu>).

+## Installation

+To install this package, use the remotes package and this command:
+`remotes::install_github("nickmckay/nuspectral")`

 **References**

 - Foster, G. (1996), Wavelets for period analysis of unevenly sampled time series, Astron.
 Jour., 112, 1709, doi:10.1086/118137.